W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//perfect_1.gif)

 at this point it's somewhat stop printing characters but still runs.\
-This challenge is quite similar to a challenge in nahamCon CTF called Homecooked (make sense as it's the same organizers), in it there was an inefficient primality check that made the code unreasonably slow, so we might be up against something like that, let's look at the code, it first prints the start of the flag format, then it decodes the ciphertext and splits in into an array of strings, then for each string it tries to find a value of n bigger then the one used previously that makes a return the Boolean value True (for the first string it just finds the first one bigger then zero that satisfy a) if the code discovered a matching n it then xors n with the string and prints the result, this part is coded somewhat efficient so let's move on to the function a itslef, looking at this a we see that for the argument n the function goes through all the numbers smaller than n and checks for each one if it divides n, if so it adds it to a running total, in the end the function check if the sum is equal to n and return True if so otherwise it returns False.
+This challenge is quite similar to a challenge in nahamCon CTF called Homecooked (make sense as it's the same organizers), in it there was an inefficient primality check that made the code unreasonably slow, so we might be up against something like that, let's look at the code, it first prints the start of the flag format, then it decodes the ciphertext and splits in into an array of strings, then for each string it tries to find a value of n bigger than the one used previously that makes a return the Boolean value True (for the first string it just finds the first one bigger than zero that satisfy a) if the code discovered a matching n it then xors n with the string and prints the result, this part is coded somewhat efficient so let's move on to the function a itslef, looking at this a we see that for the argument n the function goes through all the numbers smaller than n and checks for each one if it divides n, if so it adds it to a running total, in the end the function check if the sum is equal to n and return True if so otherwise it returns False.

 Basically a checks if the sum of the divisors of n is equal to n, numbers that satisfy this are often called perfect numbers and there are more efficient ways to find them, we have discovered that all even perfect numbers are of the form p * ( p + 1 ) / 2  where p is a Mersenne prime, which are primes of the form 2 ** q - 1 for some integer q, furthermore we still haven't discovered odd perfect numbers so all the perfect numbers known to us (and important to this challenge) are even perfect number, so I took a list of q's off the internet (the integers that make up Mersenne primes) and modified the code a bit so that instead of trying to find a perfect number it just uses the next Mersenne prime to create one (I also tried to find a formatted list of perfect numbers or of Mersenne primes themselves but didn't find any):